bjoernQ/bl602-wifi-rs/README.md

 - [ ] especially the code in `compat` can be improved
 - [ ] make it more stable
 - [ ] use a queue for tx for improved performance
-- [ ] check why it has problems connect to some APs (this currently only connects to my Android device)
 - [ ] implement more BLE stack functionality

 and many more ...